orgua/OneWireHub/README.md

 - documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
+- overdrive!
 - rework send() and recv(), much more efficient -> atmega328@16MHz is suited for overdrive!
 AND code is more compact (ds2433.cpp shrinks from 176 to 90 LOC)
 - rework Error-Handling-System (reduced a lot of overhead)
 - no return value for hub.searchIDTree() or item.duty() needed anymore
 - returns 1 if error occured in the following functions: recv(buf[]), send(), awaitTimeslot(), sendBit(), checkReset(), showPrescence(), recvAndProzessCmd()
-- basic support for ds2408, thanks to vytautassurvila
+- support for ds2408 (thanks to vytautassurvila) and ds2450
 - offline calibration by watching the bus (examples/debug/calibrate_by_bus_timing)
    - branch for online calibration was abandoned because it took to much resources (DS18B20-Sketch compiled to 8434 // 482 bytes instead of 7026 // 426 bytes now)
 - cleaned up timing-fn (no guessing, no micros(), no delayMicroseconds())